Quick answer — Naples Airport to Amalfi Coast

 Can You Stop at Pompeii on the Way?

 Yes, and it is one of the best uses of a private transfer.
-Many drivers offer a Pompeii stop (1 to 2 hours) for an additional EUR 30 to EUR 50.
+Many drivers offer a Pompeii stop (1 to 2 hours) for an additional €30 to €50.
 You arrive at Pompeii while your luggage stays safely in the car, explore the ruins, and continue to the coast.
 This is far more practical than trying to visit Pompeii by train with suitcases.
+Entry to Pompeii costs €18 per adult (free for EU citizens under 18).
+The site opens at 09:00 — combining an early-morning flight arrival with a Pompeii visit makes excellent use of your first day.

 Which Option Should You Choose?